 Mix a little body science with your art lesson by making these revamped Pasta Skeletons.
-Craft sticks will not only add to the earthy look, they will provide a much needed sturdy base.
+Craft sticks provide a much needed sturdy base.

 TIPS FOR MAKING YOUR BEST PASTA SKELETONS

-- Everyone can learn some basic skeletal proportions with this lesson (as in arms don’t come out from necks!), however …
+Everyone can learn some basic skeletal proportions with this lesson (as in arms don’t come out from necks!), however keep in mind…

 - Older students (3rd through 5th grade) will be able to add much more detail

 - Students can make their own boards by counting out their needed sticks and then taping them together.
 The boards will at first be floppy, but after the glue is dried, sturdy and ready for all kinds of display.

 - Craft glue is essential to helping things dry quickly and stay in place.
 I bought large bottles and kept small amounts in little plastic souffle cups with lids.
 Extra craft sticks were good for spreading it around.

 - Pasta Skeleton PDF tutorial (click to open)